Skip to main content

 Benefits

-New sidewalk curb ramps will increase safety for people of all abilities, including people using mobility devices, traveling along SW Hall Boulevard.
+New sidewalk curb ramps increase safety for people of all abilities, including people using mobility devices, traveling along SW Hall Boulevard.
 This improves access to housing, employment and businesses in the area.

 Additional Information